telliott99/MyJava/random.rst

 In this version we used a "format string" ``"  %3.5f", r`` and the function ``printf``.
 We could get a newline by putting ``"  %3.5f\n", r``, if we did that then we wouldn't need the next call ``System.out.println();``.

 The main point to make here is that the random number generator gives us a floating point number in the half-open range ``[0,1)``.
-(The range includes 0 but not 1---although this specification only really makes sense for integers rather than real numbers).
+(The range includes 0 but not 1---although this specification makes much more sense for integers than real numbers).

 In the next code sample, we obtain an integer in the range ``[0,N)``: